Frigate Bay to the South Peninsula

 When you're not busy sunbathing or swimming along the beach, there are plenty of beach bars nearby.
 You may stop to enjoy a drink or satisfy your palate with some tasty St. Kitts dishes.
 Needless to say, you get everything you're looking for in one place on phenomenal South Frigate Bay Beach and we're overjoyed to be the only hotel on the Caribbean beach in Frigate Bay.

 South Frigate Bay Beach (The Caribbean Beach)

 Timothy Beach Resort rests at the southeast end of this quarter mile stretch of golden sand.
-Rooms are perpendicular to the crystalline turquoise waters meaning that all but the mountain view rooms have sunset views from their balconies or patios.
-Along the cliffs immediately to the left of the hotel is a lovely natural reef area with a healthy variety of fish and other sea life.
+Rooms are perpendicular to the crystalline turquoise waters so that all but the mountain view rooms have sunset views from their balconies or patios.
 South Frigate Bay Beach also hosts the water sports concessions for all of Frigate Bay.
 Located adjacent to Timothy Beach Resort, it couldn’t be any more convenient.
-At the end of the day, the Dock Bar offers happy hour Monday - Friday.
-On Sunday evenings, for your listening and dancing pleasure, there is a rotating schedule of live bands immediately following the Sunday Night West Indian Buffet.
+At the end of the day, the Dock Bar opens Monday - Friday for your celebration of a fun, relaxing day at the beach.
+On Sunday evenings, for your listening and dancing pleasure, there is a rotating schedule of live bands and DJs following the Sunday West Indian Buffet.